Interplanetary Internet: How NASA Communicates with Mars

 Laser Communications: The Next Frontier

-NASA's Deep Space Optical Communications (DSOC) experiment, launched with the Psyche mission in 2023, achieved the first successful laser data transmission from deep space in late 2023, demonstrating 267 Mbps during early mission phase.
+NASA's Deep Space Optical Communications (DSOC) experiment, launched with the Psyche mission in 2023, achieved the first successful laser data transmission from deep space in late 2023, demonstrating 267 Mbps from near the Moon's distance.
 Laser communication offers dramatically higher data rates because optical wavelengths can carry far more information than radio waves.
 However, laser links require precise pointing (the beam divergence is measured in microradians) and are affected by atmospheric conditions at the ground station.
 The LCRD satellite in GEO and the ILLUMA-T terminal on the ISS are building operational experience with optical links closer to Earth.

 Future: Mars Communications Architecture